Edgar Dewdney: Life after the rebellion

-It is important to note that Dewdney never truly liked living in the North-West Territories, as he saw the land as bleak and lifeless.
+Dewdney never truly liked living in the North-West Territories, as he saw the land as bleak and lifeless.
 He also disliked the harsh climate of the North-West Territories, as it could become intolerable at times.
 Dewdney suffered from extreme back pain, preventing him from traveling on horseback and camping between reserves.
 Dewdney’s wife Jane also expressed a longing to return to life in British Columbia, as it was filled with excitement and adventure.
 After the North-West Rebellion, Dewdney requested political appointments outside of the North-West.
 On September 12, 1888, he was named Minister of the Interior as well as superintendent general of Indian Affairs.
 Dewdney was appointed as Lieutenant Governor of British Columbia on November 2, 1892, and retired December 1, 1897.
 After his retirement from politics, Dewdney focused on business ventures.
 Throughout his life, Dewdney managed his personal finances poorly, resulting in his lack of pension to support him in his later life.
 Subsequently, he also focused on surveying projects for proposed railways in British Columbia.
 His wife Jane died in January 1909, which prompted his second marriage to Blanche Elizabeth Plantagenet Kemeys-Tynte in 1909.
 Money continued to be an issue for Dewdney up until his death.
 He attempted to receive a senate appointment as well as an appeal to receive a pension to aid him in his old age.
 He never received a senate appointment or a pension.
 Edgar Dewdney died on August 8, 1916, in Victoria, British Columbia, at the age of eighty.